laurmaedje/laurmaedje.github.io/posts/hypher.md

 ## Hyphenating words
 So, how do we actually hyphenate stuff?
 Turns out that there aren't really lists of hyphenated words that are available for free.
-So even with a new, let's say ML-based algorithm, we would still miss the data to make it work.
+So even with a new, let's say ML-based algorithm, we lack the data to make it work.
 (Such an approach would definitely be interesting, although I'm guessing the models would be quite large.)
 After a bit of research, it seemed that using TeX patterns is still the way to go.
 TeX patterns are, in principle, generated from word lists with the [patgen] tool, but many were tweaked by native speakers over the decades.